 Shell Product Stewardship supports the delivery of safe, compliant and innovative products and solutions that help our customers, society and Shell thrive through the energy transition.

-To understand and manage the potential health, safety and environmental risks presented by our products, we evaluate them carefully.
-We work closely with our customers and suppliers, monitor any changes in the science behind our products and support research if it helps us to reduce their risks even further.
+Across Shell, we work to ensure our many products – such as fuels, lubricants and chemicals – are safe throughout their life cycle.
+To understand and manage the potential health, safety and environmental risks of our products, we evaluate them carefully.
+We work closely with our customers and suppliers, monitor any changes in the science behind our products, and support research if it helps us to further reduce their risks.

 Product stewardship information

 We maintain extensive information to support our work to make our products safer and more sustainable.
 This information includes Safety Data Sheets, which set out the hazards associated with specific products and any relevant local regulatory requirements.
 Product Stewardship Summaries provide general health, safety and environmental information about our products.